 Soccer Passing Rules

 A pass is when a player kicks the ball to another member of their team.
-Passes can also be executed with the head or chest if directed well, but are most frequently made with the feet.
+Passes can also be executed with the head or chest if directed well but are most frequently made with a player’s feet.
 A pass is completed if the latter player is able to control the ball enough to dribble or pass.

 Teams that pass the ball well are more likely to create scoring opportunities.
 For example, the great Spanish club FC Barcelona adopted a pass-first game that led them to dominate the European club tournaments.
 The FC Barcelona attack passes the ball so much during the game that players often only take one or two touches on the ball before finding an open teammate.Why pass?
 A ball kicked to a teammate can travel faster than a player running and dribbling the ball to the same spot.
 Passing can help a teammate get out of a tight situation if they are surrounded by one or more defenders.
 Finally, passing to open space allows an offensive teammate to run onto the ball and maintain forward momentum.

 Often, players with superior passing abilities play the midfield position.
 A player that connects passes between the defense and attack is known as a linkman.
-To become a good passer, soccer players need to develop their field vision, ability to anticipate plays and move into space, and control on the ball to weight their pass with the right amount of power.
+To become a good passer, soccer players need to develop their field vision, ability to anticipate plays and move into space, and control of the ball to complete passes with the right amount of power.

 Types of Passes